 🍚How to serve

-Garnish - For extra texture and flavor, top with some chopped fresh herbs like green onion and cilantro.
-You could also top soya masala with a spoonful of plant based yogurt for some extra creaminess.
+Garnishing - For extra texture and flavor, top with some chopped fresh herbs like green onion and cilantro.
+You could also top soya masala with a spoonful of plant-based yogurt for extra creaminess.

-Bread - Pair it with some roti, naan or chapati.
-You can even serve it with some flatbread, or your favorite sliced bread.
+Bread - Pair it with some naan or chapati.
+You can even serve it with regular flatbread or your favorite sliced bread.

-Side dishes - Some sides that works beautifully with this recipe includes samosas, aloo gobi, or some creamy green chutney.
+Side dishes - Some sides that work beautifully with this recipe include cabbage curry, Indian vegetable stir-fry, and aloo gobi.

 ❄Storing leftovers

-Refrigerating - This soya chunks dry masala can be refrigerated for 4-5 days in a sealed container.
+Refrigerating - This soya chunks dry masala can be refrigerated in a sealed container for 4-5 days.

-Freeze - This dish is freezable too and can be frozen for up to 3 months.
-Do portion them out into individual containers before freezing so you will only be taking out what you need.
+Freezer - This dish is freezable, too, and can be frozen for up to 3 months.
+Do portion them out into individual containers before freezing so you will only take out what you need.

 ❔Commonly asked questions

 As soya chunks are made from only soybeans, they are naturally free from gluten.
-However, if you have a gluten intolerant, it is highly recommended to go with a certified gluten-free one as cross contamination may occur during processing.
+However, if you are gluten intolerant, it is highly recommended to go with a certified gluten-free one, as cross-contamination may occur during processing.

-The brand Wholesome is carrying soya chunks that are certified gluten-free.
+The brand Plant Basics is carrying soya chunks that are certified gluten-free.

 🍽More high protein vegan dinners